Utah Deaf History and Culture

 Conducts a Banquet

-Members of the division can study Robert's Rules of Order to learn how to run meetings and serve in various capacities, such as officers, trustees, chairpersons, delegates, and so on.
+Members of the division studied Robert's Rules of Order to learn how to run meetings and serve in various capacities, such as officers, trustees, chairpersons, delegates, and so on.
 Through these experiences, members can earn merits, which would classify them as first-degree, tenth-degree, and so on, up to the thirty-fourth degree.
 For instance, Rodney W. Walker, a member of the Salt Lake City Division No. 56, was one of the ten members who achieved the 34th degree.
 Furthermore, the NFSD Hall of Fame can induct any member, apart from the Frats, who performs community service with Deaf organizations (Walker, 2006).

 The members of the Salt Lake City Division No. 56 were trained to perform their duties as officers by learning how to conduct meetings, keep records and minutes, manage funds, and run the division like a business.
 This helped them develop their leadership skills and fulfill their responsibilities effectively.
 The division organized various events like banquets, trips, swimming, softball games, plays, and movies, which provided endless hours of entertainment to the Deaf community in Utah (Walker, 1966).